xMuath/SM-Robotics-AI/Task2/Step1/Installing_ROS_simulation_steps.md

 ```
 **to run the SLAM Node and see the generated map by the Robot.**

-**8. Run this command to be able to interact and control the robot**
+**8.In a new terminal Run this command to be able to interact and control the robot**

 ||_6.
 2. 3.
 Run Teleoperation Node_
 ```